 Neurodermatitis is a skin condition that starts with an itchy patch of skin.
-Scratching makes it even itchier.
-This itch-scratch cycle causes the affected skin to become thick and leathery.
-You may develop several itchy spots, typically on the neck, wrists, forearms, legs or anal region.
+Scratching makes it itch more.
+With more scratching, the skin becomes thick and leathery.
+You may develop several itchy spots, typically on the neck, wrists, forearms, legs or groin area.

-Signs and symptoms of neurodermatitis include:
+Symptoms of neurodermatitis include:

-An itchy skin patch or patches
+- An itchy, scaly skin patch or patches

-The condition involves areas that can be reached for scratching — the head, neck, wrists, forearms, ankles, vulva, scrotum or anus.
+The condition involves areas that can be reached for scratching — the scalp, neck, wrists, forearms, ankles, vulva, scrotum and anus.
 The itchiness, which can be intense, may come and go or be nonstop.
-You may scratch out of habit and while sleeping.
+You may scratch your skin out of habit and while sleeping.